crypto101/book/README.rst

 Building
 ========

-Run ``make`` in the root directory of the repository to convert the source files into rendered versions of all supported formats.
+Run ``make book`` in the root directory of the repository to convert the source files into rendered versions of all supported formats.

 Dependencies